meltano/meltano/docs/docs/reference/command-line-interface.md

 - `--variant=<variant>`: Add a specific (non-default) [variant](/concepts/plugins#variants) of the identified [discoverable plugin](/concepts/plugins#discoverable-plugins).

 - `--no-install`: Do not install the plugin after adding it to the project.
+- `--update`: Update a plugin in the project.
 - `--from-ref=<ref>`: Add a plugin from a URL or local path as a [custom plugin](/concepts/plugins#custom-plugins)

 - `--force-install`: Ignore the required Python version declared by the plugins.